invent2017/project-proposals-administrators/proposal-template.md

 Feel free to change the headers, but do address the points raised.

 ## Audience
-People who wants to help ice cubes in their drinks on the go.
+People who wants to heve ice cubes in their drinks on the go.

 ## Problems
 Hot weather, drinks are not cooling :(